epfl-mobots/cats_samsar/README.md

 ### Compile CATS2

-    (be sure to be located at the root directory of CATS2) mkdir build
+    (make sure to be located at the root directory of CATS2) mkdir build
     cd build
     cmake ..